The pandemic has resulted in more people working from home for the first time.

 2. Use Secure Remote Access

-Use a secure solution to remote access your company network, such as;
+Use a secure solution to remote access your company network.
+We recommend one of the following:

 - An encrypted VPN connection, OR